MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md

 >[!IMPORTANT]
 >A user is considered MFA capable when they are included in the CBA method settings.
 This means the user can't use proof up as part of their authentication to register other available methods.
 Make sure users without a valid certificate aren't included in the CBA method settings.
 For more information about how authentication works, see [Microsoft Entra multifactor authentication](../authentication/concept-mfa-howitworks.md).

-**Steps to set up passwordless sign-in with CBA**
+**Steps to set up passwordless phone sign in (PSI) with CBA**

-For passwordless sign-in to work, users should disable legacy notification through mobile app.
+For passwordless sign-in to work, users should disable legacy notification through their mobile app.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Authentication Policy Administrator](../role-based-access-control/permissions-reference.md#authentication-policy-administrator).

 1. Follow the steps at [Enable passwordless phone sign-in authentication](../authentication/howto-authentication-passwordless-phone.md#enable-passwordless-phone-sign-in-authentication-methods).

    >[!IMPORTANT]
-   >In the preceding configuration under step 4, choose **Passwordless**.
-Change **Authentication mode** to **Passwordless** for each group that you add for passwordless sign-in.
-You need to choose **Passwordless** for passwordless sign-in to work with CBA.
-If you configure **Any**, CBA and passwordless sign-in don't work.
+   >In the preceding configuration, make sure you chose **Passwordless** option.
+You need to change the **Authentication mode** for any groups added for PSI to **Passwordless**.
+If you choose **Any**, CBA and PSI don't work.

 1. Select **Protection** > **Multifactor authentication** > **Additional cloud-based multifactor authentication settings**.

    :::image type="content" border="true" source="./media/concept-certificate-based-authentication-technical-deep-dive/configure.png" alt-text="Screenshot of how to configure multifactor authentication settings.":::

-1. Under **Verification options**, clear the **Notification through mobile app** checkbox and click **Save**.
+1. Under **Verification options**, clear **Notification through mobile app**, and click **Save**.

    :::image type="content" border="true" source="./media/concept-certificate-based-authentication-technical-deep-dive/clear-notification.png" alt-text="Screenshot of how to remove notification through mobile app.":::

 ## MFA authentication flow using single factor certificates and passwordless sign in

-Let's look at an example of a user who has single-factor certificates and has configured passwordless sign-in.
+Let's look at an example of a user who has single-factor certificate, and is configured for passwordless sign-in.

 1. Enter your user principal name (UPN) and click **Next**.